livecode/livecode/docs/notes/inappv2.md

     now all it needs is just

-    - set the product type (**mobileProductSetType** productID, itemType)
+    - set the product type (**mobileStoreSetProductType** productID, itemType)

-    - make a purchase (**mobileMakePurchase** productID, quantity, developerPayload)
+    - make a purchase (**mobileStoreMakePurchase** productID, quantity, developerPayload)

-4. The **purchaseStateUpdate** message that the store sends in response to **mobileMakePurchase**, contains not only the purchaseID and the state of the purchase, but also the productID of the requested item:
+4. The **purchaseStateUpdate** message that the store sends in response to **mobileStoreMakePurchase**, contains not only the purchaseID and the state of the purchase, but also the productID of the requested item:

      **purchaseStateUpdate** purchaseID, productID, state

-5. So you can query for a purchase property using the productID, instead of the purchaseID:
+5. So you can query for a purchased product property using the productID, instead of the purchaseID:

-    **mobilePurchaseGetProperty** productID, propertyName
+    **mobileStoreProductProperty** productID, propertyName

      Note that the old command **mobileGetPurchase** purchaseID, propertyName will still work.

-6. You can get information on a specific item (such as product id, product type, price etc), using **mobileRequestProductDetails** productID.
+6. You can get information on a specific item (such as product id, product type, price etc), using **mobileStoreRequestProductDetails** productID.
 The store responds:

      In case the request is successful, a **productDetailsReceived** productId, details message is sent by the store.

      In case of failure, a **productRequestError** productId, error message is sent by the store.

-7. You can get a list of all known completed purchases using **mobileGetPurchases**.
+7. You can get a list of all known completed purchases using **mobileStorePurchasedProducts**.
 This returns a list of product identifiers of restored or newly bought purchases.

 **What needs to change in existing scripts?**

 It is recommended that scripts which were written using previous versions of Livecode (and thus use the old Livecode API for in-app purchasing), should be used to run on these versions.
-However, it is still possible to run an existing script (that makes use of in-app purchasing feature) on Livecode 6.6, only by changing a few things:
+However, it is still possible to run an existing script (that makes use of in-app purchasing feature) on Livecode 6.7, only by changing a few things:

 - **purchaseStateUpdate** message is now returned with (purchaseID, productID, state),instead of(purchaseID, state).
 This applies to apps built for both Google Play Store and Apple AppStore.

-- before sending a **mobilePurchaseSendRequest**, you have to specify the type (subs or inapp) of the item using **mobileProductSetType** productID, type command (Google Play Store only).
+- before sending a **mobilePurchaseSendRequest**, you have to specify the type (subs or inapp) of the item using **mobileStoreSetProductType** productID, type command (Google Play Store only).

 - if you want to buy more than one consumable item, you have to consume it first.
-This can be done by calling  **mobileConsumePurchase productID**  through a “consume itemX” button (Google Play Store only).
+This can be done by calling  **mobileStoreConsumePurchase productID**  through a “consume item X” button (Google Play Store only).

 If you want to build apps for Amazon and/or Samsung Store, you have to use the newest API Livecode commands.